solar-san/BA-Project/README.md

 ## Repository Contents

 This repository contains lecture notes, code implementations, and practical examples discussed during the "Business Analytics" course.
 The materials are organized by syllabus sections, facilitating a systematic approach to learning and application.
-Exercises with solutions are available [the following link](https://solar-san.github.io/BA-Project/Exercises.html).
+Practical applications are available at [the following link](https://solar-san.github.io/BA-Project/Applied.html).

 Feel free to explore, learn, and apply these Business Analytics tools to real-world scenarios.
 For further details and discussions, refer to the individual folders.